literatecomputing/name-my-pdf/INSTALL.md

 ## Support

-For issues or questions, please visit the project repository or contact the developer.
+For issues or questions, please visit the project repository and open an [issue](https://github.com/literatecomputing/name-my-pdf/issues).

 ## License